behdanisohrab/i3-dots/README.md

 `cd i3-dots/config`

 `mv * ~/.config`

+#### also install Hack Nerd Fonts for kitty and Polybar icons. you can get them from [here](https://www.nerdfonts.com/font-downloads).

 ### for logout screen,i used the Archlinux Logout program from Arcolinux team. you can get it from [here](https://github.com/arcolinux/archlinux-logout).